ubuntu/ubuntu-project-docs/docs/reference/bug-template.rst

      * Anything else you think is useful to include

+     * Make sure to explain any deviation from the norm, to save the SRU reviewer from having to infer your reasoning, possibly incorrectly.
+       This should also help reduce review iterations, particularly when the reason for the deviation is not obvious.

      * Anticipate questions from users, SRU, +1 maintenance, security teams and the Technical Board and address these questions in advance